 You can also call the SHC at 303-273-3381.
 Please allow 72 business hours for prescription refills.

 The Student Health Center (SHC) is open 8:00 am to 4:45 pm Monday through Friday (closed noon to 1:00 pm for lunch) and will continue to provide care for all eligible students.
-Our center has expanded to provide telehealth services to students residing in the state of Colorado.
-Should you have urgent medical concerns or questions regarding COVID 19 we are requesting students call 303-273-3381 during business hours or refer to the Mines Climbs Together website for resources, updates and news.
+We also provide telehealth services to students residing in the state of Colorado.
+Should you have urgent medical concerns or questions regarding COVID 19 we are requesting students call 303-273-3381 during business hours.

 Types of Medical Appointments

-The SHC offers telehealth and limited in-person medical visits, prioritizing urgent/acute care visits versus primary care and routine appointments.
-Your concern/complaint will be triaged and a telehealth or in-person appointment scheduled if appropriate.
-Please call 303-273-3381 when arriving at the SHC for an appointment.
-The building is secured and we will need to let you in the main entrance.
-We are still offering required vaccine and laboratory appointments.
+The SHC offers telehealth and in-person medical visits, prioritizing urgent/acute care visits versus primary care and routine appointments.
+Your concern/complaint will be triaged and a telehealth or in-person appointment scheduled as appropriate.
+Please call 303-273-3381 to schedule your appointment.
+Masks are required in the Student Health Center.
+Please bring your mask.